RobotDegilim/ME461_LABS/README.md

 ### Some Common Errors:
 Error #1:
 		[ERROR] [launch]: Caught exception in launch (see debug for traceback): Caught multiple exceptions when trying to load file of format [py]:
- 		- KeyError: 'TURTLEBOT3_MODEL'
+		-KeyError: 'TURTLEBOT3_MODEL'
- 		- InvalidFrontendLaunchFileError: The launch file may have a syntax error, or its format is unknown
+		-InvalidFrontendLaunchFileError: The launch file may have a syntax error, or its format is unknown

- 	To resolve this, you must set the turtlebot3 model: export TURTLEBOT3_MODEL=waffle
+ 	To resolve this, you must set the turtlebot3 model:

+		export TURTLEBOT3_MODEL=waffle

+Error #2:
-Error #2: If you get the following error when trying to launch the simulation,
+If you get the following error when trying to launch the simulation,
 		[gzclient-3] gzclient: /usr/include/boost/smart_ptr/shared_ptr.hpp:728: typename boost::detail::sp_member_access<T>::type boost::shared_ptr<T>::operator->() const [with T =
 		gazebo::rendering::Camera; typename boost::detail::sp_member_access<T>::type = gazebo::rendering::Camera*]: Assertion `px != 0' failed.

-	To resolve this, source /usr/share/gazebo/setup.sh
+	To resolve this,
+		source /usr/share/gazebo/setup.sh